 How common is

-Many of us will be mildly
+Many of us will feel

-affected by the winter with symptoms of feeling slightly
+different in the winter with symptoms of feeling slightly

 tired, sleeping a bit more and perhaps gaining some weight.